RicoJia/ricojia.github.io/_posts/2024/2024-08-27-robotics-isaac-sim-synthesize-images-of-a-custom-object.markdown

 - `randomize_pallet` - picks one of the pre-created materials and binds it to the pallet.
 - `randomize_camera` - samples an orbit position around the pallet and points the camera back at it.
 - `randomize_boxes` - writes per-box poses just before the timeline plays so PhysX settles the boxes over `NUM_SIMULATION_FRAMES` ticks.

+---

+## Domain Randomization

+Synthetic data often suffers from a **sim-to-real gap**, where models trained in simulation do not perform as well on real-world images.
+This gap usually comes from two main sources:

+### Appearance Gap

+The **appearance gap** refers to pixel-level differences between synthetic and real images.

+- Different object materials, textures, colors, or surface details.
+- Unrealistic lighting, shadows, reflections, or exposure.
+- Simplified rendering that does not fully match real camera behavior.

+This gap can be reduced by:

+- Improving rendering fidelity. like adding photorealistic materials, lighting, and camera effects.

+### Content Gap

+The **content gap** refers to differences in scene composition between synthetic and real-world environments.

+- Too few object types or scene variations.
+- Limited object poses, scales, and placements.
+- Missing background details or environmental context.
+- Synthetic scenes that are too clean or repetitive.

+This gap can be reduced by increasing scene diversity during dataset generation.

+**Domain randomization** intentionally varies simulation parameters so the model learns to handle a wide range of conditions instead of overfitting to one synthetic setup.

+Useful parameters to randomize include:

+- Object appearance: texture, color, material, roughness.
+- Object pose: position, rotation, scale, and viewpoint.
+- Lighting: brightness, direction, shadows, reflections.
+- Camera settings: focal length, noise, blur, exposure.
+- Backgrounds: floors, walls, clutter, outdoor or indoor scenes.

+By exposing the model to many simulated variations, domain randomization helps it generalize better to real-world images and unseen environments.

+### NVIDIA Isaac Sim Replicator

+NVIDIA Isaac Sim includes **Replicator**, a core Omniverse extension for synthetic data generation and domain randomization.

+Replicator supports on-the-fly randomization of scene attributes, such as:

+- Materials
+- Textures
+- Lighting
+- Camera poses
+- Object placement
+- Background elements

+Because these changes can be applied without repeatedly reloading assets, Replicator makes large-scale randomized dataset generation more efficient.